-These costs are updated in line with the MESL research in subsequent years.
+These costs are updated in line with the MESL research annually.

 2.06.05 Rural / Rest of Ireland

 The MESL expenditure data includes the overall cost of a car for rural household types as the available public transport service in rural towns & villages is found to be inadequate for enabling a minimum standard of living.